Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 People could be attached to something as small as a favorite pen.
 If they lose it, they grieve.
 However, they do not share that with anyone because others would think it is foolish to grieve the loss of a ballpoint pen.

 A person experiences many losses during his lifetime.
-Someone might have lost a job, a house, a car, a business, and relationships.
+Someone might have lost a job, a house, a car, a business, and a special relationship.
 Even a divorce is a loss that should be grieved.
-The grief is not limited to death.
+Therefore, grief is not limited to death.
 The loss of anything should be grieved.
 Anything you have been attached to and lost deserves to be grieved.
-Nothing is exempt from the list.

 Some losses are not acknowledged though they should be: Some examples include the loss of personal property such as a repossessed car, a foreclosed house, a broken relationship, loss of a job or job promotion, and even the loss of one's youth.